sohjnthn/For-own-learning/README.md

 The screenshot images are only displayed if the html reports are opened via File Explorer, with a web browser.

+1. For Python, if only a single JavaScript class is run on its own (via Current File), the screenshot images are only displayed if the html reports are opened via File Explorer, with a web browser.

+2. For Python, if we refer to the Google Search - AI Overview, to try to run separate page JavaScript classes via the main JavaScript file, the screenshot images are *not* displayed if the html reports are opened via File Explorer, with a web browser.

 =

 Note: